What does comfort feel like to you? When you need comfort, do you make yourself a priority? Or, do you tend to distract yourself?

 Along with knowing your triggers and your comfort cures, it’s simply smart planning to regularly do things that make you feel good.
 The best way to create healthy habits that stick, is to have meaningful rituals in place.

-For example, sleep is important, we all know that.
+For example, sleep is important to our well-being.
 If you want to set yourself up for a good night’s sleep, create healthy rituals.
 I use a traditional alarm clock, instead of my phone because I know if I keep my phone by my bed at night, I will be drawn to check my email or scroll the internet.
 My addiction to technology will always hijack my sleep, so I plan ahead.
 Instead of reaching for my phone before I doze off, I think of 3 things I’m grateful for, and I set the intention to get the most restful sleep possible.
 This isn’t complex rocket science.
 I keep my rituals simple and meaningful to me, and that’s how they stick.

 The idea is to take initiative and aim to be 100% accountable for your own comfort and happiness.
 Then instead of defaulting to autopilot and wondering why it all feels so hard, you see yourself as resourceful.
 When we tune in often and grow our awareness of ourselves, it becomes easier to step in and know how to put parameters in place that will set us up to feel good.